-Smoking.
+smoking.
 At each examination, the Smoking status of parents and family members living with the child should be evaluated; starting from 9-10 years, this question should be asked to the child himself.

-Starting from the age of 2 years, fasting blood lipids should be determined in children and adolescents when::
+Starting from the age of 2 years, fasting blood lipids should be determined in children and adolescents when ::

-- parents, grandparents of the child have (or had) some signs of coronary heart disease, damage to brain vessels, peripheral vessels before the age of 55 years; - -when one of the parents at a young age (up to 50-55 years) has ever been found to have an increased TC (>240 mg/l or 5.2 mmol/l); - -when the child has other Φ PCVD risk FACTORS hypertension, obesity, diabetes. - -HDL-C in children should be more than 0.9 mmol / l,Tg-less than 1.7 mmol/l).
+- parents , grandparents of the child have (or had) some signs of coronary heart disease, damage to brain vessels, peripheral vessels before the age of 55 years; - -when one of the parents at a young age (up to 50-55 years) has ever been found to have an increased TC (>240 mg/l or 5.2 mmol/l); - when the child has other risk factors CVD risk FACTORS hypertension, obesity, diabetes. - -HDL-C in children should be more than $0.9 \, \text{mmol/l}$ , Tg -less than $1.7 \, \text{mmol/l}$ ).

 Thus, the children's population is the most successful target for early prevention of CVD.
-Algorithms for primary prevention in children and adolescents are largely similar to those in adults and are also based on individual risk stratification, but should take into account the physiological characteristics of children.
+Algorithms for primary prevention in children and adolescents are largely similar to those in adults and are also based on individual risk stratification, but should be taken into account the physiological characteristics of children.

-- 1) Principles of active cardiovascular prevention. - 2) CVD risk factors. - 3) Assessment of total cardiovascular risk (absolute and relative).

-- 4) Calculation method and risk assessment on the SCORE scale. - 5) Priority patient groups for CVD prevention. - 6) Main goals and strategy of cardiovascular prevention. - 7) Features of CVD prevention in women. - 8) Cardiovascular prevention in children and adolescents. - 9) CVD-screening by children
+- 1) Principles of active cardiovascular prevention. - 2) CVD risk factors. - 3) Assessment of total cardiovascular risk (absolute and relative). - 4) Calculation method and risk assessment on the SCORE scale. - 5) Priority patient groups for CVD prevention. - 6) Main goals and strategy of cardiovascular prevention. - 7) Features of CVD prevention in women. - 8) Cardiovascular prevention in children and adolescents. - 9) CVD screening by children

-CHAPTER 6.DIABETES MELLITUS: SIGNIFICANCE, RISK FACTORS, PREVENTION.
+CHAPTER 6.
+DIABETES MELLITUS: SIGNIFICANCE, RISK FACTORS, PREVENTION.